Midterm coverage a roller-coaster, maybe to expected result

 "At some point, the Democratic confidence is going to run up against some real numbers," she said.

+Many of President Trump's fans do not participate in polls, and especially won't talk to someone conducting an exit poll, said CBS' Major Garrett.
+Some of these voters get measured only once, on Election Day, when it really matters, and that has an impact on the predictions, he said.

-That soon started happening and, like in 2016, Florida was a bellwether.
+Maddow's fears were soon realized and, like in 2016, Florida was a bellwether.
 Democrat Sen. Bill Nelson and gubernatorial candidate Andrew Gillum had jumped to early leads, but results started coming in and they fell behind.
 On MSNBC, guest James Carville's face looked grey.

 "There was some hope the Democrats were going to have a wave election," Carville said.
 "It's not going to be a wave election.
 It could be a good election.
 But I see the chances of a wave dissipating every time I look up at the board."